drualcman/BlazorInputFileExtended/README.md

 * OnError: When some exception.
 Returns InputFileException.
 * OnSave: When click on SAVE button.
 Returns HttpMessageResponse.
 * OnChange: Normal InputFile OnChange.
 Returns InputFileChangeEventArgs.
+# Exception
+* InputFileException: encapsulate the exceptions when upload file.
 # Handler
 You can use the class BlazorInputFileExtenden.InputFileHandler to implement your own logic or the logic for the Authorization send files.